 My laboratory has been funded since 1995 by GM53085.
 A nice aspect of our current work is that it involves long-term collaborations with a single molecule biophysicist (Eric Greene, Ilya Finkelstein), and population geneticists (Charles Aquadro).
 The result of these efforts is a novel set of interdisciplinary approaches to study the roles of MMR in maintaining genome stability.

-This section is focused on BioMG4860, Eukaryotic Genetics, a four-credit course that has been my major teaching responsibility.
-My other teaching commitments include or have included participating in Explorations in Undergraduate Biology (Bio101-104), mentoring in undergraduate research (BioGD499), and participating, organizing, or co-organizing Graduate Topics/Problems in Genetics and Biochemistry (BioMG7800, BioMG7810, BioMG7350), and Careers after Training in Molecular Biosciences (BioMG7800).
-I have also served almost every year as an Adhoc thesis reviewer in the Biology Honor Program.
+This section is focused on BioMG6330, Biosynthesis of Macromolecules, which is my major teaching responsibility.
+My other teaching commitments include mentoring in undergraduate research (BioGD4990), and participating, organizing, or co-organizing Graduate Topics/Problems in Genetics and Biochemistry (BioMG7800, BioMG7810, BioMG7350), and Careers after Training in Molecular Biosciences (BioMG7800).
+I have serve as an Adhoc thesis reviewer in the Biology Honor Program.

-BioMG4860 was created to give undergraduate and first year graduate students training in genetic analysis that builds on fundamental concepts introduced in Introductory Genetics.
-Concepts in BioMG4860 are presented within the context of a well-studied field, such as chromosome segregation in baker’s yeast.
-Genetic tools that are introduced in this context are then applied towards the study of a variety of fields such as vegetative and meiotic cell cycle control, embryonic development, and plant, population, and human genetics.
-My overall goal is to prepare students to independently evaluate genetic studies, to develop theories that support existing data, and to propose experimental approaches to test specific hypotheses.
-Students attend three hours of lecture per week, read original research papers that they then present and critically evaluate in a recitation (journal club) section, work through problem sets, and write a series of reports based on an analysis of original research articles.
-Students also write two in class exams and a take-home final that stress analytical approaches.
+My overall goal is to prepare students to independently evaluate biochemical and genetic studies, to develop theories that support existing data, and to propose experimental approaches to test specific hypotheses.
+Students attend two hours of lecture per week, read original research papers that they then present and critically evaluate in a journal club, and write a series of reports based on an analysis of original research articles.

 My goal in the foreseeable future is to introduce new topics that will keep the course fresh.
 Each year I closely examine student evaluations and then take the necessary steps to improve my teaching skills.
-Since 2004 all of the course material (lectures, readings, problem sets, written assignments, old exams) are available on the web through Cornell Blackboard.
+All of the course material (lectures, readings, problem sets, written assignments) are available on the web through Cornell Blackboard.

-A wonderful aspect of this course is that it describes a rapidly evolving field; this allows me to introduce new material and reorganize my notes on a yearly basis.
-Overall I am pleased with my teaching record as I feel that BioMG4860 is accessible to both undergraduate and graduate students.
-I have been gratified to hear from undergraduate alumni who have indicated that BioMG4860 provides an excellent preparation for their careers in basic research, medicine, and biotechnology.
+A wonderful aspect of this course is that it describes rapidly evolving fields; this allows me to introduce new material and reorganize my notes on a yearly basis.
+I also enjoy the collaborative teaching of BioMG6330 with Jeff Roberts.

 Presentations and Activities